kovzol/lego-linkages/README.md

 In some linkages an A2 type refill should be used.
 It ensures a longer distance between the sheet of paper and the beam than the G2 type, but assembling the linkage should be performed more carefully.
-It may be useful to insert the refill first in the connector peg as deeply as possible, and only then put the peg in the beam downside-up.
+For the [Parallelograms](#parallelograms) it may be useful to insert the refill first in the connector peg as deeply as possible, and only then put the peg in the beam downside-up.
+For the other ones an upside-down insertion should work.

 Some linkages contain one or more 1x1 beams that was recently introduced by LEGO and may be missing from most basic sets.
 These parts are not absolutely required, but using